cloud-gov/product/OnboardingChecklist.md

 4. Delete any checklists irrelevant for the new person's skill domain (theme).
 5. Submit the issue.
 6. Assign the issue to the person who bravely volunteered to be the new person's Onboarding Buddy.
-7. Put the issue into the _In Progress_ lane in Jira on the cloud.gov *Program Board*.
+7. Put the issue into the _In Progress_ column in Jira on the cloud.gov *Program Management Board*.

 ---